brainelectronics/python-modules/README.md

 ### DB wrapper

-Request modbus data with the [Modbus wrapper](#modbus-wrapper) and save the result as a sqlite3 database with optional backup to file.
+Request modbus data with the [Modbus wrapper](#modbus-wrapper) and save the result to a database with optional backup to file.

+#### SQLite

-This example requests the data of all registers defined in the file of [example/modbusRegisters-phoenix.json](example/modbusRegisters-phoenix.json) using `tcp` as connection type from a device with the unit (address) `180` with an interval of 10 sec for 10 times (iterations).
-A backup of the in RAM only database is created every `minute` to the folder `backup_folder`.
+This example requests the data of all registers defined in the file of [example/modbusRegisters-phoenix.json](example/modbusRegisters-phoenix.json) using `tcp` as connection type from a device with the unit (address) `180` with an interval of 10 sec for 10 times (iterations), total runtime is 100 sec.
+A backup of the table `modbus_data` in the database `modbus_db` in RAM only database is created every `minute` to the folder `backup_folder`.
 The response of each request is printed in human readable, formatted and sorted style to the console.